junehan-dev/junehan-dev/README.rst

 Year Logs
 ---------

-- 2022: Boot camp - go, Reverse Engineering, datastructure and algorithm... // maybe hitchhiker for a c.
+- 2022: Boot camp - go, datastructure and algorithm... // maybe hitchhiker for a c.

 - 2021: Worked for a technical helper at a software institute - *C, General-books(Refactoring, Pragmatics, Craftmanship, Habits for In good mood, etc...)*